 basic_istream& unget();

-Parameters: The basic_istream::unget function takes no parameters.
+The basic_istream::unget function does not accept any parameters.

 The following programs explain std::basic_istream::unget: